 Potential health concerns and other inherent dangers are associated with the job as well.
 The illness and injury rates in this profession are among the highest of any career.
 Dealing daily with the misfortune of others and untimely deaths can be particularly stressful and affect troopers emotionally as well.

 This is almost always full-time work, and it can include long and irregular hours.
 Shift work is common because state police forces can't turn out the lights and call it a night at the end of a long day, leaving the public unprotected.

 How to Get the Job

 A state trooper job requires good physical fitness, and you must live or plan to be living in the county of employment before your job's start date.

 Meet others working as state troopers and police officers by attending events organized by industry associations.
 Many of these organizations also list job openings on their websites and some may also offer scholarships.
-You can find these organizations by searching sites such as Go Law Enforcement.
+Find these organizations by searching sites such as Go Law Enforcement.

 Navigate to your state's online site for Police or Public Safety & Corrections.
-Check the "careers" section to locate job openings.
-You can also look at job-search resources like Indeed.com, Monster.com, and Glassdoor.com for available positions.
+Check the careers section to locate job openings.
+Look at job search resources such as Indeed.com, Monster.com, and Glassdoor.com for available positions.

 Comparing Similar Jobs

 Several other occupations are geared toward public safety and law enforcement as well, including: